Key Takeaways

 Considerations

-With everything isolated to one spot, the flow and reach might be more restricted which can be a concern for larger sinks and countertops.
+With everything isolated to one spot, the flow and reach might be more restricted, which can be a consideration if you have larger sinks and countertops.

 Limited Design Varieties